materiaraiding/materiaraiding-old/_ultimate/uwu.md

 Resolve Garuda as described above.
 Then, importantly, **WAIT FOR FEATHER RAIN TO HAPPEN** before immediately making your way dead north (on the 3 Waymark).

-Once north, as the entire party will be stacked together, {% glossary Eruptions}* all go on the one spot - run to the 2 Waymark (intercardinal) to dodge **Crimson Cyclone**.
+Once north, as the entire party will be stacked together, {% glossary Eruptions %}* all go on the one spot - run to the 2 Waymark (intercardinal) to dodge **Crimson Cyclone**.
 Stay at 2, ready for Titan.

 When the {% glossary Weight of the Land} sets appear, dodge CW -> CCW -> CW.
 After the raidwide, move towards north, ready to finish off the Ultima Weapon.

 2. **Ifrit -> Garuda -> Titan**

-As everyone will be tightly stacked north, {% glossary Eruptions} all go on the one spot - run to the 2 Waymark (intercardinal) to dodge **Crimson Cyclone**.
+As everyone will be tightly stacked north, {% glossary Eruptions %} all go on the one spot - run to the 2 Waymark (intercardinal) to dodge **Crimson Cyclone**.

 After, move towards the middle to resolve Garuda's out->in AoE.
 Then, importantly, **WAIT FOR FEATHER RAIN TO HAPPEN** before immediately making your way dead north (on the 3 Waymark), ready for Titan's attack